 The University of Glasgow Diversity History

-In exploring the University’s own archives and records, it seeks to use Arts and Humanities research to better understand and challenge racial discrimination in the present.
-Jointly funded by the College of Arts and the University of Glasgow Library, it is carried out by the School of Humanities/ Sgoil nan Daonnachdan and the University’s Archives and Special Collections.
+In exploring the University’s own archives and records, the project seeks to use Arts and Humanities research to better understand and challenge racial discrimination in the present.
+Jointly funded by the College of Arts and the University of Glasgow Library, it is being carried out by the School of Humanities/ Sgoil nan Daonnachdan and the University’s Archives and Special Collections.

 Diversity History is collaborative in its approach, combining the skills and knowledge of archivists, historians, and social scientists.
 The project seeks to enhance our understanding of the history of the University’s diversity since its creation in the 15th century until today.

 The research analyses the University’s archives to uncover cultures of discriminatory institutional practice.
 The research also examines the growing ethnic diversity of the University’s student body and the efforts of staff and students to combat racism and other forms of societal prejudice.